Using Group Funds

 - All reimbursements for expenditures made on behalf of the group must be accompanied by documentation.
 Proper reimbursement documentation must show itemization and proof of payment.

 NOTE: Washington University is a sales tax-exempt institution.
 All WU registered university-wide graduate student groups should present a copy of WU’s tax exempt letter when purchasing items for approved graduate student group events to avoid paying sales tax.
 Most St. Louis companies will accept this exemption.
-Group representatives may obtain a copy of the letter from the Liberman Graduate Center.

 Turn in receipts for reimbursements within a week after your event.
 This will help keep your university budget up to date, as well as allow the treasurer to keep accurate records and students to be reimbursed.
 You will need to submit reimbursement forms to reimburse individuals who have used their own money and to pay vendors.

 - Follow the Graduate Student Group Reimbursement Form Instructions to submit a completed social expense form, making sure all fields are filled in, including payee name, address, Student number, (or Federal ID number, if business) to the Graduate Center.